 |Guided snorkelling to explore coral canyons looking for fish, turtles, and rays

 - The buses on Rarotonga (clockwise and anti-clockwise) stop at most of the major beaches.

 - Check with your resort before packing for your trip.
 Many resort packages include a mask, fins, snorkel and beach towels with your room.

 - Most of the coastal waters are protected.
 Do not take anything from them (in most areas, it would be illegal to take anything).

-If you enjoyed these images, please share on social media and save it for later on Pinterest.
+If you enjoyed this article, please share it on social media and save it for later on Pinterest.

 Disclaimer: We worked with the Cook Islands Tourism Corporation.
 We were provided with complimentary entrances, tours and sample items to assist in the writing of this review.
 The opinions expressed here are strictly our own.